Radiography

 What is a chest X-ray?

-A chest radiograph (RT) is used to diagnose numerous pathologies affecting or impacting the thorax and its contents.
+A chest radiography is used to diagnose numerous pathologies affecting or impacting the thorax and its contents.
 Chest X-rays are taken to assess the lungs, heart and chest wall.

 Why have a chest X-ray?

-A chest radiograph is particularly useful for detecting a wide range of pathologies.
+A chest X-ray is particularly useful for detecting a wide range of pathologies.
 RT can also be used in specific health contexts (pre- or post-operative, legal, etc.).
 It is therefore ideal for :

 • referral symptoms (chronic cough, etc.);